jonnilundy/wedeploy.com/ui/src/pages/docs/intro/deploying.md

 ## Continuous Deployment

-Continuous Deployment is powered by our handy [GitHub](htps://github.com) integration that triggers a deploy on your project everytime you push changes to the designated repo branch.
+Continuous Deployment is powered by our handy [GitHub](htps://github.com) integration that triggers a deploy on your project every time you push changes to the designated repo branch.
 It is super easy to setup and greatly speeds up your development flow.

 ##### 1. Setup project

-To Start, create a new folder wherever you want to your project to live.
+To start, create a new folder wherever you want your project to live.
 Inside that folder, you must create a new file and name it `container.json`.
 This is the primary config file that you will use in all your WeDeploy projects to designate what service you want to deploy (and some other [fun configurations](/docs/intro/configuration-files.html)).

 Inside that `container.json`, paste this code.